Central Flying School: Training

 Suitable pilots are trained as Qualified Flying Instructor (QFIs) on the Grob Tutor T.1, Grob Prefect T.1 and Embraer Phenom T.1 at RAF College Cranwell.
 Texan and Hawk QFI's are trained by CFS personnel at RAF Valley.
-Helicopter instructors (QHI's), both pilots and rearcrew, are trained at RAF Shawbury, home of No. 1 Flying Training School.
+Helicopter instructors (QHI's), both pilots and rear crew, are trained at RAF Shawbury, home of No. 1 Flying Training School.

 Flying instructors are awarded the Qualified Flying Instructor qualification for fixed-wing types.
 Helicopter instructors are referred to as Qualified Helicopter Instructors (QHI) or Qualified Helicopter Crewman Instructors (QHCI).

 Commandants

 Ranks given are the highest rank the officer in command held during his tenure.